Cultural views on the midriff and navel: Recent times

 With their migration to different countries, many Indian women began to wear the normal sari below the waistline, exposing the navel in a style known as a low-rise or low hip sari.
+For example, many actress has played multiple item songs wearing the pants below their waist, revealing the navel and bellybutton as a form of sensual beauty.
 The trend started during the 1950s, when saris were worn below the navel, with big pleats that were tightly draped across the curves of the body.
 Due to liberalization and changing global markets, saris are re-emerging as erotic apparel.
 As a result, saris began to be designed in innovative ways using different materials, such as transparent and semi-transparent saris made of sheer fabrics like chiffon.
 These modern saris may be draped in different ways, such as a petticoat being tied about 10 to 13 cm below the navel, just above the pubic area, and a small blouse ending just below the breasts with a thin pallu exposing some part of the blouse and almost the entire midriff.
 In September 2012, The New York Times featured a wedding announcement with an image of a woman of Indian heritage displaying her navel in a gagra choli for the first time.
 This style was popularised by Bollywood celebrities and other popular regional film industries, such as Tamil and Telugu cinema.

 In ancient Indian tradition, the navel of Lord Vishnu is considered to be the source of life and creativity.
 It is considered to be a symbol of birth and life.
 That means in ancient India, women would wear sari that bared their midriffs.

 Indian television actors have followed suit, wearing saris that expose more skin, including the navel, with viewers mimicking the styles.

 Some women wear navel jewels or navel piercings to emphasize the navel and enhance its appeal.
+For example, actress, Sreeleela, has done multiple item songs wearing dangling belly piercings.
 Another option is using bindis to decorate the navel.
 Tattoos near or below the navel were becoming popular in cities such as Pune in early 2012.
 Actresses Mandira Bedi and Chhavi Mittal are known for their unique tattoos on their navels.

 Sometimes the low-rise style is modified, with the navel being covered by the pallu when wearing a low-rise non-transparent sari.
 In some corporations in India, saris are required to be worn in a manner that avoids navel exposure.
 Anita Gupta, Senior Vice-president at J. Walter Thompson in Chennai commented that formal wear for woman should not expose the navel.

 Indian cinema

 Indian actresses have expressed comfort with the practice of exposing their navels in film, preferring it to showing cleavage and calling it uncontroversial.
+Indian actresses like Rashmika Mandanna, Pooja Hegde, Shraddha Kapoor, Kiara Advani and Priyanka Arul Mohan are known for exposing their midriff and navel in sensual movie scenes.